 Interdisciplinary Online Training camp for Young Professionals of Different Disciplines in the Cultural Heritage Sector

 HERITAGE-PRO is an initiative of six European partners from five countries who have set the goal of responding to the continuous call for interdisciplinary training of professionals from different disciplines for the sustainable management and preservation of cultural heritage.
-The main objective of HERITAGE-PRO is therefore to improve interdisciplinary skills in cultural heritage management.
+The main objective of the HERITAGE-PRO project was therefore to improve interdisciplinary skills in cultural heritage management.
 The aim is to bring together technical and methodological expertise from different disciplines relevant to cultural heritage conservation.
 The project develops 4 main outcomes:

 - A multilingual training scheme with an interdisciplinary approach that addresses disciplines relevant for the successful management of cultural heritage.